-Making a home escape plan is vital!
+Making a home escape plan is vital.
 Whilst no one likes the idea of a fire starting in their home, you do need to be prepared for the worst.
-Having an escape plan can be the difference that’ll save your life.
+Having an escape plan can be a life-saving difference.

-Thomas Purdy, our Gas and Electrical Compliance Manager, said: "Having an escape route planned out can be helpful in the unfortune event that there is a fire in your home.
+Thomas Purdy, our Head of Asset Compliance, said: "Having an escape route planned out can be helpful in the unfortunate event that there's a fire in your home.

-This time planning would really help in a very confusing situation and it could end up saving your lives.
+Spending some time making a plan would really help in what can be a very confusing time if a fire starts and it could end up saving lives.

 "Having an evacuation plan in place could also help firefighters to put out the fire quicker, since they won’t have to worry about rescuing anyone from a burning building when they arrive."

 Click on the tabs below to find out how to plan your escape, based on the type of building you live in